Day 3 - Casting Sprites

 After day 3 Zelia will cast fireballs in all directions:

-, you can aim with the L-stick
+- when holding gamepad button B, you can aim with the L-stick

 - when holding the left mouse button, you can aim with the mouse cursor.